zakariaweb/zakariaweb/README.md

 </div>

 ## 🧬 Executive Bio
-I’m **Zakaria Qasid**, 17, a full-stack developer passionate about building innovative web applications that combine productivity, gamification, and privacy-first design.
-I specialize in offline-capable PWAs, modular architectures, and AI integration.
+I’m **Zakaria Qasid**, 17, a full-stack developer building innovative applications that combine productivity, gamification, and privacy-first design.
+Specialized in offline-capable PWAs and modular architectures.
+We are not just building software; we are capable of being the future of the world.

-Beyond coding, I’m an avid reader, writer, and gamer, with a strong interest in tech, anime, and creative projects.
-My work reflects a focus on problem-solving, user experience, and scalable, secure solutions.
-We are not just building apps; we are architecting the future of the world.

 ---